 It is important that applicants communicate how they are prepared to succeed in their respective program.
 Thus, an applicant with a background in chemistry would need to demonstrate mathematical and engineering competency, which could be achieved in a multitude of ways including coursework and research experience.

 - Application for Admission

 - Transcripts (as indicated in the admissions application instructions)

-- Personal Statement - This should outline your immediate educational and long-range career objectives in relation to your chosen field.
-Please include your top 3 research areas, the names of particular faculty members with whom you wish to study, and explain why you want to study with that person(s).
-In addition, include other information, such as any undergraduate research experience, internships, or other experiences you may have had to document your preparation for advanced study in your chosen field.
+- Personal Statement - Communicate your preparation for advanced study in your chosen field, including relevant coursework, research, internships, or other experiences.
+Outline your immediate educational and long-range career objectives in relation to your chosen field.
+Please include your top three research areas, the names of particular faculty members with whom you wish to study, and explain why you want to study with that person(s).
+Length is ideally ≤2 pages.

 - Resume or CV